rickellis/Arch-Linux-Install-Guide/README.md

 ## Install and configure bootloader

 While there are various bootloaders that may be used, since the Linux kernel has a built-in EFI image, all we need is a way to execute it.
-For that we will install systemd-boot, a minimalist boot manager:
+For that we will install systemd-boot:

     #   bootctl --path=/boot install